 ALTERATION OF SMELL OR TASTE

 Cranial nerve damage is a common finding in mild to moderate head injury.
 One of the results can be a loss or alteration in the sense of smell and because of that the sense of taste.
 The loss of smell is called anosmia.
-Many neurologist and other physicians now have the ability to test for loss of smell.
-This loss can occur on each or both sides, so do not forget to have each nostril tested separately.
+Many neurologists and other physicians now have the ability to test for loss of smell.
+This loss can occur on each or both nostrils, so do not forget to have each nostril tested separately.
 In a recent study by Varney and others a PET scan was able to detect the specific brain damage associated with anosmia.
-If there is an alteration in the way food taste or commonly an inability to cook properly because of lack of smell, please have this testing done.
+If there is an alteration in the way food tastes, or commonly, an inability to cook properly because of lack of smell, please have this testing done.

 Another result of glandular dysfunction following TBI is the onset of cranial diabetes insipidus.
 Therefore, it is important to be on the lookout for signs of diabetes (unusual thirst, change in urination, lightheadedness or fainting) following TBI.